UltralegendSam-Fs/Salesforce-MCP-Server/README.md

 ## ✨ What is This?

-Transform Claude Desktop into a **powerful Salesforce IDE** with 102+ tools for metadata management, testing, multi-org operations, and more.
+Transform Claude Desktop into a **powerful Salesforce IDE** with 55 optimized tools for metadata management, testing, multi-org operations, and more.
 No manual API calls, no context switching - just natural language commands.

+**NEW v2.0:** Tool consolidation reduces 106 tools → 55 tools (48% reduction) for better LLM performance!

 ### Key Features

 - 🔐 **One-Click OAuth** - Browser-based authentication for Production, Sandbox, and Custom Domains
-- 🛠️ **102+ Professional Tools** - Complete Salesforce API coverage
+- 🛠️ **55 Optimized Tools** - Complete Salesforce API coverage with LLM-friendly design
 - 🌐 **Multi-Org Management** - Work with multiple orgs simultaneously and compare metadata
 - 📦 **Bulk Operations** - Handle thousands of records with Bulk API 2.0
 - 🧪 **Apex Testing** - Run tests, get coverage, debug with full logs